aquariumbio/aquarium/docs/_docs/manager/index.md

 # Manager

 A manager uses Aquarium to determine which operations are run together as a job, and to monitor how jobs are progressing.

-A *job* is simply a batch of operations of the same operation type that are performed together.
+As explained by the [Aquarium Concepts](../concepts/) document, a *job* is simply a batch of operations of the same operation type that are performed together.

 ## Using the Manager View to monitor lab activity